About

 Healthier waterways – GSA led the way to reducing water pollution from the pulp and paper industry, undertreated sewage, household chemicals, oil spills, and boating contaminants, leaving the Salish Sea more beautiful and safer for all to enjoy.

-Protected species – Southern Resident orcas, wild Pacific salmon and other species are protected by improved legislation and decreased threats, thanks to GSA’s legal advocacy, environmental stewardship and cross-sector collaborations.
+Protected species – Southern Resident orcas, wild Pacific salmon and other species are better protected by improved legislation and decreased threats, thanks to GSA’s legal advocacy, environmental stewardship and cross-sector collaborations.

 Local climate action – Human-induced climate change is a global crisis with local impacts for the communities of BC.
 GSA helps people understand what is happening, what can be done, who is responsible, and realize that they themselves have the power to achieve the solutions so desperately needed.